ahadas/ahadas.github.io/_posts/2022-7-7-push-to-openshift-local-registry.md

 Since we didn't specify a tag, the tag defaults to `latest`.

-# Using the custom image for forklift-controller
+# Using a custom image for forklift-controller
 This part is application-specific but this is a common pattern to apps that are deployed with operators.
 We will change the image that is injected to the operator.

 First, identify the ClusterServiceVersion in the relevant namespace (in my case it was called mtv-operator.v2.3.1 in the openshift-mtv namespace).